Why Do My Feet Ache?

 Rheumatoid arthritis (RA)

 You may have psoriatic arthritis, an uncommon skin condition that is sometimes related to psoriasis, before you see any changes in your skin.
 Usually, this autoimmune problem shows up if you’ve had it in the past or in your family history.
 If an entire toe swells and looks like a sausage, that’s a tell-tale sign.
-You might have pain along the sole of your foot (plantar fasciitis) or the back of your heel (Achilles tendinitis)
+You might have pain along the sole of your foot (plantar fasciitis) or the back of your heel (Achilles tendonitis)

 This kind of arthritis can look like psoriatic arthritis, with pain in your heel or along the sole of your foot or sausage-like toes.
 It usually causes back pain.